mtremsal/fly-machines-proxy-demo/README.md

 # fly-machines-proxy-demo
 A demo of a globally distributed platform of low-latency, high-volume gameservers built on Fly Machines and the Fly-Replay Header

-## Problem
+## A Common Problem

-When we pick a compute offering on which to build a platform, we effectively weigh a set of difficult tradeoffs:

-### Content Delivery Network (CDN)

-If I want to minimize latency for my users, I can leverage edge services from a CDN (e.g. [Cloudflare Workers](https://developers.cloudflare.com/workers/)) or a serverless deployment platform (e.g. [Netlify Edge Functions](https://www.netlify.com/products/#netlify-edge-functions)) that has dozens of points of presence

-... but now I'm married to a specific vendor and its peculiar limitations, especially when it comes to storing data (e.g. [Cloudflare KV store](https://developers.cloudflare.com/workers/learning/how-kv-works/) is eventually consistent) and synchronizing state ([Cloudflare Durable Objects](https://developers.cloudflare.com/workers/learning/using-durable-objects/) are strongly consistent, but each one is isolated).

-### Functions / Platform as a Service (FaaS / PaaS)

-If I want to remain cloud vendor-agnostic, leverage varied storage options, and still limit operational overhead, I can look at serverless compute options for containers (e.g. [AWS Fargate](https://aws.amazon.com/fargate/)) and functions (e.g. [AWS Lambda](https://aws.amazon.com/lambda/))

-... but now I'm far from my users and I'm trying to get isolated regions to communicate over an abstract network layer that fights me.

-### Infrastructure as a Service (IaaS)

-If I want to maximize performance per dollar and keep control over the network, I could run VMs from a public cloud provider (e.g. [AWS EC2](https://aws.amazon.com/ec2/)) or on dedicated hardware (e.g. [Vultr Cloud Instance](https://www.vultr.com/products/optimized-cloud-compute/))

-... but now I can't scale down to zero because traditional VMs are too slow to boot on-demand. (also, multi-region networking remains hard).

-### Application Delivery Network (ADN)
+There's a class of use cases that share similar requirements despite looking quite different at first glance:

+* A chat room linearizes and displays concurrent messages between tens of thousands of users.
+* A gameserver computes an authoritative state from the inputs of players and the internal logic of its world.
+* A collaborative graphics editor syncs high-frequency changes to the positions, colors, etc. of its shapes.

+In all cases:

+1. **Low-latency** for users anywhere in the world is essential to compelling user experience, implying a deployment across tens of regions.
+2. **Performant and scalable** compute is needed to process a high volume of concurrent inputs.
+3. The service requires **strong consistency** to resolve inputs into a single source of truth before displaying it back to users.

+Historically, these requirements have often resulted in difficult tradeoffs: _global, performant, strongly consistent -- pick 2_.

+A potential approach could be to build such a service on top of a CDN's edge offerings.
+Maybe something like [Cloudflare Workers](https://developers.cloudflare.com/workers/) for globally distributed compute, connections over [WebSockets](https://developers.cloudflare.com/workers/runtime-apis/websockets/) for real-time low-latency communications, and with [Durable Objects](https://developers.cloudflare.com/workers/learning/using-durable-objects) to sync state across parallel executions.
+In fact, the [release announcement](https://blog.cloudflare.com/introducing-workers-durable-objects/) for durable objects specifically calls these use cases as the intended target for their edge services.

+Still, for an average engineer such as yours truly, this isn't exactly a walk in the park.
+I have to learn the specific APIs and idiosyncrasies of a given vendor.
+I can't easily test my code locally because a lot of the complexity comes from the interplay of the various serverless offerings.
+I'm strongly nudged towards the javascript / typescript / Wasm ecosystem rather than my runtime or framework of choice.

-On paper, the release of [Fly Machines](https://fly.io/blog/fly-machines/) provides an interesting alternative that ignores the above trade-offs entirely:
+On paper, the release of [Fly Machines](https://fly.io/blog/fly-machines/) provides an interesting alternative:

-* [Firecracker microVMs](https://fly.io/blog/sandboxing-and-workload-isolation/) provide great workload isolation and quick boot times.
+* [Firecracker microVMs](https://fly.io/blog/sandboxing-and-workload-isolation/) provide great workload isolation, quick boot times, and performant compute.
 * [Fly Machines](https://fly.io/docs/reference/machines/) offer an API to manually orchestrate VMs and the ability to scale down to zero.
-* The [WireGuard-backed Anycast network](https://fly.io/blog/ipv6-wireguard-peering/) connect instances across regions on a mesh VLAN.
+* The [WireGuard-backed Anycast network](https://fly.io/blog/ipv6-wireguard-peering/) connect all instances across regions on a mesh VLAN.
 * The [Fly-Replay Header](https://fly.io/docs/reference/fly-replay/) dynamically configures Fly's built-in proxy to route network requests.

 This all seems a bit too good to be true, so **this project explores how well these claims hold in practice, and where sharp edges remain**.
-To avoid sloppy comparisons, we take two precautions:

-1. We run a workload with requirements for low-latency, high-volume concurrent interactions (e.g. a chat service, a game server, or the [replidraw](https://github.com/rocicorp/replidraw) Figma-like demo app).
-2. We limit our infrastructure expertise to that of a fairly mediocre engineer, yours truly, without access to a team of talented SREs.

-With stringent requirements for low-latency, high concurrency, and strong consistency, the obvious benchmark is likely built on top of a CDN's edge offerings, with something like [Cloudflare's Durable Objects](https://developers.cloudflare.com/workers/learning/using-durable-objects) to sync state across executions.
-In fact, their release announcement specifically called out these use cases as [best-in-class for a CDN's edge services](https://blog.cloudflare.com/introducing-workers-durable-objects/).
-Let's now see what an ADN-based alternative could look like.

 ## Fly-powered Demo